Tractor: Gasoline and kerosene

 Since the turn of the 20th century, internal combustion engines have been the power source of choice.
 Between 1900 and 1960, gasoline was the predominant fuel, with kerosene (the Rumely Oil Pull was the most notable of this kind)being a common alternative.
 Generally, one engine could burn any of those, although cold starting was easiest on gasoline.
 Often, a small auxiliary fuel tank was available to hold gasoline for cold starting and warm-up, while the main fuel tank held whatever fuel was most convenient or least expensive for the particular farmer.
 In the United Kingdom, a gasoline-kerosene engine is known as a petrol-paraffin engine.

 Diesel

 Dieselisation gained momentum starting in the 1960s, and modern farm tractors usually employ diesel engines, which range in power output from 18 to 575 horsepower (15 to 480 kW).
 Size and output are dependent on application, with smaller tractors used for lawn mowing, landscaping, orchard work, and truck farming, and larger tractors for vast fields of wheat, corn, soy, and other bulk crops.

 Liquefied petroleum gas

 Liquefied petroleum gas (LPG) or propane also have been used as tractor fuels, but require special pressurized fuel tanks and filling equipment and produced less power, so are less prevalent in most markets.
+Most are confined for inside work due to their clean burning.

 Wood

-During the second world war, Petrolium based fuel was scarce in many European nations.
-So they resorted to using wood gasifires on every vehicle, including tractors.
+During the Second World War, petroleum-based fuel was scarce in Europe, so European vehicles including tractors were commonly converted to use a wood gas generator or "gasifier."